 She is the recipient of Communication Arts Interactive Annual, iF Design Award, and a nominee of Lumen Prize.
 Her creations have been shown at multiple places including Fort Mason Art and Culture Center in San Francisco, New York Live Arts, Mana Contemporary in New Jersey, IAC Building in New York, and Gallery Max in New York.
 She was part of the SFPC Recode project that has been presented at the Day for Night Festival in Austin, Sónar+D 2017 in Barcelona, and Google I/O in San Francisco.

 She is an alumae of NYU ITP, School for Poetic Computation in New York, USA and Yonsei University in Seoul, South Korea.
-She previously was an artist-in-resident at Mana Contemporary’s New Media Program.
+She was an artist-in-resident at Mana Contemporary’s New Media Program in 2018-2019.